Air Bubbles in Toilet: Causes and Fixes

 Call the plumber

 You can also call your plumber if you can’t carry out any of the solutions explained here due to one reason or the other.
+Depending on the location of the clog, the plumber can be your own or one from the government.

 How to prevent the toilet from gurgling